chatox/networks-science-course/theory/README.md

 # List of theory topics

-:construction: These materials should not be considered final until the end of the course.
-Materials from previous editions can be found in other branches of the repository for the course.

 There are 12 theory sessions of 2 hours each.
 They will all take place face-to-face.
 Please bring your laptop.
 One theory session is devoted to the mid-term exam (see below).

 **Before each class, there are short videos you should watch.** They are up to 20 minutes in total, and watching them requires some preparation/scheduling on your part.
 Please set aside time in your schedule to watch these videos before coming to class, ideally on the day before.